Pregnant Without Insurance | Don’t Qualify for Medicaid

 Special Enrollment

-All uninsured women can purchase pregnancy health insurance with no waiting period when they qualify for a special enrollment.
+When they qualify for special enrollment, all uninsured women can purchase pregnancy health insurance with no waiting period.
 The coverage begins immediately in these cases, eliminating the due date-based lottery system.

 Determining if you qualify for special enrollment is crucial when pregnant without insurance – especially if your due date falls from September through December.
 These situations could make you eligible immediately.